Disa-im/DisaOpenSource/README.md

 __Please note that the documention currently provided is in a very preliminary state.
 Over the next few months, significant efforts will be placed on maturing it.
 If you can't figure it out, raise an issue or check back a month later (in hope for your question(s) answered with newly provided documentation).__

-If you are looking for the latest APK to sideload to your device (for whatever reason you don't or can't use the Play Store), you're in the wrong place.
-Go here: https://github.com/Dynogic/DisaBuilds
+If you are looking for the latest APK to sideload to your device (for whatever reason you don't or can't use the Play Store), go to https://github.com/Dynogic/DisaBuilds.

 ## Understanding Disa